Altinity/tableau-connector-for-clickhouse/README.md

 1. Download the Clickhouse JDBC Driver from [Releases page](https://github.com/ClickHouse/clickhouse-jdbc/releases) and place the file in the following location based on your operating system:
 - macOS: ~/Library/Tableau/Drivers
 - Windows: C:\Program Files\Tableau\Drivers
-If the folder doesnít exist then you need to create it.
+If the folder doesn‚Äôt exist then you need to create it.
 2. Download the latest JDBC connector file from  [Releases](https://github.com/Altinity/tableau-connector-for-clickhouse/releases) and place it in:
 - macOS: ~/Documents/My Tableau Repository/Connectors
 - Windows: C:\Users\[Windows User]\Documents\My Tableau Repository\Connectors